 Interested in volunteering?

 All our volunteers are reference-checked by Age UK Somerset and undergo an enhanced check with the Disclosure and Barring Service (DBS) before being accepted in the role.
-Volunteers also benefit from induction training and regular support, in addition to written guidelines and opportunities to get together at forums.
+Volunteers also benefit from induction training and regular support, in addition to written guidelines and opportunities to get together.